-The breakdown of car sales figures for the month of October is:
+The breakdown of car sales figures for the month of February is:

-- Commercial vehicles sold: 84,802, 19.12% more than in October of 2015.
+- Commercial vehicles sold: 87,329, 16.22% more than in February of 2016.

-- Passenger cars regitrations: 30,189, which represents a figure of 22.60% less than in October of 2015.
+- Passenger cars regitrations: 32,329, which represents a figure of 13.8% more than in February of 2016.

 A very useful variable for estimating the level of economic wealth enjoyed by Dutch residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 30.20 cars per 1,000 residents, 30.20 of them in the last month, Netherlands, occupies 18th place in the ranking.
+With annual sales of 28.69 cars per 1,000 residents, 28.69 of them in the last month, Netherlands, occupies 19th place in the ranking.

-As can be seen, the number of registrations per thousand residents has fallen in the last year.
-A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.
+As can be seen, the number of registrations per thousand residents has grown in the last year.
+The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.

 Changes in Dutch vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2006, as 557,541 were registered that year, as have the number of registrations per thousand residents, which that year numbered 34.13.
+Sales have declined since 2007, as 571,279 were registered that year, as have the number of registrations per thousand residents, which that year numbered 34.92.